Part camp out, part race, all fun!

 Medical

 There will be no medical checks before, during, or after the race.
-We will have volunteers available who are trained in CPR and basic first aid.
+We will have crew available who are trained in CPR and basic first aid.
 Each participant is responsible for knowing his or her own physical limitations.

 If, in the opinion of the race director or assistant race directors, your physical or mental condition has endangered your safety and/or the safety of others, you will be withdrawn from the race.
 Don’t make us call the park rangers to have you removed from the property.